Terence Wheeler: Early life and education

 Wheeler was born in Portsmouth, England in 1936.
 His parents were Eddie and Florrie Wheeler and he had a brother Barry.

 Eddie was a worker in Portsmouth dockyard and joined the Marines in 1941.

 As a naval dockyard, Portsmouth was subjected to heavy bombing during the war.
 To escape the bombs, Florrie evacuated the two brothers to comparatively rural Waterlooville.
 Wheeler's experiences during the war years formed the basis for his third novel, The Wreck of the Rat Trap.

 The Wreck of the Rat Trap.
 Cover design by Sara Wheeler.

 Despite being active and staunch Marxists, Eddie and Florrie sent Wheeler to a Roman Catholic primary school where they thought he would get a good education.
 The dissonance between the Marxism of home and the traditional Catholic doctrine of school was intense for him.
 Nonetheless, he excelled, passed his eleven-plus exam and progressed to a local grammar school.

-The years at grammar school were happy and productive thanks to the influence of his charismatic English master who fired his love of literature and enabled him to gain a place at Oxford to read English.
+The years at grammar school were productive thanks to the influence of his charismatic English master who fed his love of literature and enabled him to gain a place at Oxford to read English.

 The public school culture of Oxford was a shock for the boy from Portsmouth.
 However, he immersed himself into the world of the University Dramatic Society.
 His time at Oxford cemented his love of words and language and his practical knowledge of the theatre.

 Wheeler graduated from Oxford and took up his first teaching post at a comprehensive school in Holloway.

 Whilst at Oxford, Wheeler met Sara Tooze whom he married in 1959.
 Their marriage lasted nearly 60 years and together they had a son and two daughters.

 Sara, an artist trained at Goldsmiths College of Art in London, designed the covers of two of Wheeler's books.